RECIPE VIDEO: https://youtu.be/ZWABWWrKGlc

 Slice it and enjoy!

 *I highly recommend dark chocolate, as it's not overwhelmingly sweet.
 If the one you choose is too bitter for your taste, you can always add a little sugar (2- 4 Tbs).
-If you end up using semi sweet though, it would be about 1 cup in chocolate chips.
+If you end up using chocolate chips, it would be about 1 cup in chocolate chips.

 **If you don't have or don't like nuts, you can replace it with more chopped biscuits.